nakulmitra/java-interview-questions/README.md

 ### When to use Strategy Pattern?

-When you want to define a family of algorithms, encapsulate each one, and make them interchangeable.
+When we want to define a family of algorithms, encapsulate each one, and make them interchangeable.
 Used for decoupling algorithm from the object using it.

 ### What is the difference between Factory and Abstract Factory Pattern?